Transfer to the University of California (UC)

 Available majors for the Transfer Pathways include: Anthropology, Biochemistry, Biology, Business Administration, Cell Biology, Chemistry, Communication, Computer Science, Economics, Electrical Engineering, English, History, Mathematics, Mechanical Engineering, Molecular Biology, Philosophy, Physics, Political Science, Psychology, and Sociology.

-Pathways+ combines the TAG and Transfer Pathways and provides students with a solid foundation for academic success and timely degree completion after transfer.
+Pathways+ combines the most attractive aspects of TAG and Transfer Pathways: the security of an admissions guarantee to one of six TAG campuses, plus strong major preparation for any campus offering the Pathways major.
+Pathways+ provides students with a solid foundation for academic success and timely degree completion after transfer.
 A student who submits a TAG (Transfer Agreement Guarantee) and completes the pathway of pre-major and general education courses with a satisfactory GPA will be guaranteed admission to the TAG campus and be well-prepared for junior-level transfer to other UC campuses in that major and be well-positioned to graduate in a timely fashion.
 The UC Transfer Pathways Guide provides a listing of community college courses that meet the course expectations for each of the pathways.
 For more information, visit the Pathway+ website.

 The UC Transfer Pathways (UCTP) Associate's Degree in Chemistry or Physics is an extension of Pathways+.
 These degrees include the major preparation outlined in the UC Transfer Pathways and are available at Moorpark College.
 In order to secure an admission guarantee in Chemistry or Physics students must: